 All over the world, I have stayed in YHA hostels.
 These are always a reliable option and the two in Queenstown are really nice.
 The YHA Lakefront starts at around $33 per night for a dorm and the YHA central around $40.
 The Lakefront is a 5-minute walk to town and Central is in town.

 *Please note, the above places offer private rooms that can work out to be a similar price to a dorm for two people.
 Please check their website for availability.
 If the above options are booked other choices can be viewed here!

 Medium Budget: $50 -$100 per night per person

 The Queenstown Top Ten holiday park is actually located around a 10 minutes drive from Queenstown.
 However, if you’re here for the Queenstown ski season then it’s one of the closest hotels to Coronet Ski Field.
 They also offer a free shuttle to and from town.
 A budget cottage for two people will cost around $100 per night.

 Another great option near Coronet Peak is the Swiss-Belresort.

-Hurley’s is a really great choice in Queenstown and their speciality is studio apartments.
+Hurley’s is a really great choice in Queenstown and their specialty is studio apartments.
 Their budget studio costs around $170 per night for two people but every room comes with a spa bath and cooking facilities (which can help you save money on eating out for every meal.)
 If you’re a family you can also get a 2 bedroom perfect for 4 people for around $350 per night.
 Hurley’s is located only 5 minutes from town.

-The Lodges is another studio apartment style hotel.
+The Lodges is another studio apartment-style hotel.
 Here you can get a studio for around $200 per night for two people.
 The Lodges is in a great location only a 5 minutes’ walk from town.
 Its also another option for families or large groups and up to 7 people can stay in their largest 3 bedroom apartments for around $600 per night.
 All apartments come with a kitchen or kitchenette.